Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/readme.md

 ## Part 3: Transfer Learning

 Transfer learning is a tactic that allows us to take a pre-trained neural network, and apply it to a new task.
 Transfer learning is especially popular with CNNs because a lot of images share the same useful features, which means the "lessons" learned by a CNN for one task can be immediately applied to another task.
-In this section we'll look at two different styles of transfer learning, feature extraction and fine-tuning, and apply them using Keras.
+In this section we'll look at two different styles of transfer learning, feature extraction and fine-tuning, and apply them using Tensorflow.

 ### Pre-Reading